Here are ten cold calling tips that are guaranteed to take you to the next level.

 7. Find a Reason to Continue the Conversation

-If we are focusing more closing the prospect for talking more, the best way to become a better closer is to get good at finding a reason to talk more.
-The pain questions we created in tip 5 will help with this because, if we design them correctly, they should help us to find prospects who are having the challenges we can help with.
+If we are focusing more on closing the prospect to talking more, the best way to become a better closer is to get good at finding a reason to keep talking.
+The pain questions we created in tip 5 will help with this because, if we design them correctly, they should help us find prospects facing the challenges we can help with.

 Well, based on what you have shared.
 It might make sense to talk more because that is the type of thing that we help with.